LINQ Las Vegas, TheHot

-Offer #1 - Free appetizer with the purchase of two entrees at Chayo.
+Offer #1 - Buy one Chayo Margarita, get one free!
 Must present original coupon from the American Casino Guide book to your server before ordering to redeem.
-Limit one coupon per table, cannot be combined with other offers.
+Limit one coupon per person.
+Gratuity not included.
 Must be 21 or older to redeem.
-Expires 12/29/2017.
+Expires 12/29/2018.

-Offer #3 - 2-for-1 cocktail or draft beer at AmeriCAN Beer & Cocktails.
+Offer #3 - 2-for-1 draft beer at AmeriCAN Beer & Cocktails.
 Must present original coupon from the American Casino Guide book to your server before ordering to redeem.
 Limit one coupon per person, must be used before 9pm.
 Must be 21 or older to redeem.
-Expires 12/29/2017.
+Expires 12/29/2018.

-Offer #5 - 2-for-1 tickets to see Divas staring Frank Marino.
+Offer #4 - 2-for-1 tickets to see Divas staring Frank Marino.
 Must present original coupon from the American Casino Guide book at the Quad Box Office for 2-for-1 tickets to Frank Marino's Divas.
 Limit 4 per coupon.
 Blackout dates may apply.
-Offer expires 12/30/2016.
+Not valid on drink or dining packages.
+Offer expires 12/30/2018.

 For a list of places to buy the American Casino Guide in Las Vegas - Click Here